 A belt that’s too long or worn, can be a real pain.
 Often it’ll work fine when cold but as the belt heats up, it can slip.
 The only fix here is to fit the correct belt.
 Pulley’s are equally important, but give less trouble, commonly made from metal or plastic, you know which one lasts longer.

 Self Propelled Lawn Mower Wheels Won’t Turn?

-If the wheels turn, even slowly, it indicates that the drive system itself is likely OK.
+1 – The wheels turn, even slowly – indicates the drive system itself is likely OK.
 It may just need drive cable adjustment.
 I wrote a post on adjusting a drive cable here (Internal link).
 Or you’ll find the subject covered in the “Self drive troubleshooting video” here.

-If the rear wheels don’t lock up, it likely indicates that the drive cable is out of adjustment, detached or broken.
+2 – The rear wheels don’t lock up – likely indicates the drive cable is out of adjustment, detached or broken.
 The mower will need to be disabled, turned over and the cable inspected.